sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 > **Requirement: Christmas discount**
 >
-> The system should give 25% discount on the cart when it is Christmas.
+> The system should give a 25% discount on the cart when it is Christmas.
 > The method has two input parameters: the total price of the products in the cart, and the date.
 > When it is not Christmas it just returns the original price, otherwise it applies the discount.